Instrumentenprogrammierung mit Python

 print(s.recv(4096))

-# Send SCPI command to configure the MagnaLOAD for current control mode
+# Send SCPI command to configure the MagnaDC for local control

-# Send SCPI command to set the DC input current to 0 Adc before enabling DC input
+# Send SCPI command to set the DC output current to 0 Adc before enabling DC input

 s.sendall('CURR 0\n'.encode())